More Than 1 Million Toyota, Lexus and Subaru Vehicles Recalled for Camera Issue. Is Your Vehicle Affected?

 In most cases, the fix is a relatively quick software flash that can be done at the dealership, often without needing to leave the car overnight.

-As cars become increasingly complex and software-driven, recalls like this are becoming more frequent.
-In fact, software-related defects have grown steadily over the last decade, now accounting for nearly 40% of all vehicle recalls, according to industry analysts.
+As cars become increasingly complex and software-driven, recalls such as this are becoming more frequent.
+Software-related defects have grown steadily in the last decade, now accounting for nearly 40% of all vehicle recalls, according to industry analysts.

 Advanced driver-assistance systems (ADAS), infotainment and safety technologies offer major benefits but also increase the risk of bugs and defects.
-Even a seemingly minor coding issue can cascade into significant safety concerns like a blank camera screen that could lead to a collision.
+Even a seemingly minor coding issue can cascade into significant safety concerns such as a blank camera screen that could lead to a collision.

 Automakers are racing to keep up with both consumer demand for high-tech features and government safety standards.
 Unfortunately, that often means some glitches only surface after thousands of vehicles have already hit the road.